Carbon-Twelve-C12/supernova/README.md

 A detailed roadmap with implementation priorities and timelines is available in [PROJECT_ROADMAP.md](docs/PROJECT_ROADMAP.md).
 We welcome contributions from the community to help complete these components.

-Current development is focused on completing the core blockchain functionality and API infrastructure, followed by the wallet interface and environmental features.
+Current development is focused on moving to Phase 2: Network and Transaction Propagation after successfully completing Phase 1: Core Blockchain Foundations.

+Refer to the [SuperNova Overview](SuperNova%20Overview.md) for the vision of the completed project.

 ## Getting Started